Just enter your websites URL in the field and click check...

 It often happens.
 Someone gets a URL wrong or a file is removed and it ends up people are sent to pages that don't exist.

 Many website developers overlook or incorrectly implement the process of handling this problem.
 This results in a poor experience for the visitor and confusion for the search engines.

 A good way to handle these situations is to provide a friendly message to the visitor while also sending a signal to search engines telling them to not send anyone to that page anymore.

 You may have seen or heard of the HTTP Error 404 - File Not Found!.
 This is the standard message you may see when you visit a page or file that is missing.
 It is called an HTTP 404 Error because 404 is the HTTP status code the page should return to tell browsers or search engines that the requested URL refers to a web page or file that does not exist.
 A valid page or file should return a 200 status code.

 Returning the correct code is important so Search Engines can make properly informed decisions.
 If your website does not return the 404 Error Code at the right times, then the Search Engines have no way to know if they are indexing valid content.
 This could result in lowering the quality of the data a Search Engine has on your website.

 This 404 tool checks if your website is returning the right HTTP 404 Error code when attempts are made to access pages that don't exits.

 If you are not returning the correct code then you need to work with your website developer to correct the situation.
 Who knows how many people and search engines are being confused.

 Just returning a 404 code is not the complete solution.
-Savvy webmasters will utilise resources like Google Webmaster Tools to find out what is causing the traffic to any broken pages and then they will use 301 Redirects to fix them.
+Savvy webmasters will utilise resources like the Google Search Console (Google Webmaster Tools) to find out what is causing the traffic to any broken pages and then they will use 301 Redirects to fix them.
 If you're the website owner then it's in your best interest to get this done.
 So ask your developer to check and fix those 404 Errors.